 Once step one becomes a piece of cake, you can move on to learn about the machines, how to handle them and how they operate.

 A tattoo machine is heavier than a pencil, which is why it is necessary to familiarize your hand with the machine’s weight by using a weighted pencil.
 Add about 80 grams to your drawing pencil.
 Practice with this until you are comfortable drawing with the added weight on the pencil.
+You should have a tattoo transfer printer.

 Once your hand is strong enough to accommodate the machine’s weight when drawing, you can purchase a cheap one to learn from and practice with.
 Try to hold and use it for extended periods, as a tattoo session can sometimes go for hours on end.
 You can practice drawing tattoos on fruits with the machine.
 This will help make you comfortable with operating the device.